Small Business Retirement Plans in Salt Lake City, UT

 • Tax Advantages: Contributions are tax-deductible for the business, reducing taxable income.
 Additionally, the funds grow tax-deferred, which can benefit employees' long-term savings.

-• High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $$66k for the current year, making it a generous option for employee benefits.
+• High Contribution Limits: Employers can contribute up to the lesser of 25% of an employee’s compensation or $$66k for the current year, making it a beneficial option for employee benefits.

 Setting Up a Profit Sharing Plan